orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

 - The output filename is ``.tif`` or ``.vrt``

-In this case, the output image will be divived into several tiles according to the number of MPI processes specified to the ``mpirun`` command, and all tiles will be computed in parallel.
+In this case, the output image will be divided into several tiles according to the number of MPI processes specified to the ``mpirun`` command, and all tiles will be computed in parallel.